Last Updated on June 2, 2020 by Marie Bautista

 What kid of animal should you bring home?

-Here is your family-pet primer (and don’t you blame me when you decide to get the iguana ).
+Here are the 4 best pets for your kids (and don’t you blame me when you decide to get the iguana ).

 Fish and Hermit Crabs